fredhutchio/tfcb_2019/homeworks/homework01/README.md

 Make a GitHub account and populate your bio by including your research interests, place of work, location, professional webpage (or science-focused twitter account!).
 Here's an example [github.com/trvrb/](https://github.com/trvrb/).

-_Include the think to your GitHub profile here._
+_Include the link to your GitHub profile here._

 ## Problem 2